nnethercote/Rust-CUDA/README.md

 cargo build
 ```

-## Use Rust-CUDA in Container Environments
+## Use Rust CUDA in Container Environments

 The distribution related Dockerfile are located in `container` folder.
 Taking ubuntu 24.04 as an example, run the following command in repository root: